 - take your temperature

-- order a test such as a skin biopsy, allergy test, or complete blood count
+- order tests, such as an allergy test or complete blood count

-- refer you to a specialist, such as a dermatologist
+- refer you to a specialist, such as a dermatologist, for further evaluation